[Investigation] Spy-air? EU warned on VIP jet leasing

 And that was a market of "global" significance due to the EU and Nato events, Luxaviation's lawyer, Frühling, noted.

-If the Belgian court gives a red light, then the defence ministry might have little choice but to lease the planes from FlyingGroup instead, due to the lack of competition in the sector.
+If the Belgian court gives a red light, then the defence ministry might have little choice but to lease the planes from FlyingGroup instead, due to lack of competition in the sector.

 The ministry earlier named FlyingGroup as its second favourite in the tender process.